What is PAYE? A guide to PAYE for Employees

 Are you due a PAYE tax rebate?

-Paying tax by way of PAYE does not mean you can’t pay too much tax, so don’t assume everything is right or it could cost you.
+Paying tax by way of PAYE does not mean you can’t pay too much to HMRC, so don’t assume everything is right or it could cost you.

 Every year hundreds of thousands of UK tax payers overpay income tax under PAYE.
 There are many reasons why you could have overpaid tax and be due a PAYE tax refund.